 The dwellings will be designed and constructed to the High Physical Support Specialty Disability Accommodation (SDA) Design Category, which is designed to incorporate a high level of physical access provision for people with significant physical impairment and requiring very high levels of support.

-Detailed designs have been developed and construction is expected to commence in the coming months with completion estimated for mid-2021.
+Detailed designs have been developed and construction has now commenced with completion estimated for late-2021.

 The Community Housing Project in Marsden will provide a permanent, purpose-built home for six Logan community members.